alf45tar/ix4-300d/README.md

    ```
    apt install shairport-sync
    ```
+   > [!NOTE]
-   > [!NOTE] Shairport Sync plays audio streamed from iOS devices and third-party AirPlay sources.
+   > Shairport Sync plays audio streamed from iOS devices and third-party AirPlay sources.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.

-4. Stream music from your iOS device (don't forget to attach a speker to your sound card).
+4. Stream music from your iOS device (don't forget to attach a speker to your sound card)

 ## Installing Cockpit